vkuznet/Skeletons/doc/sphinx/pkg.rst

         for dtype in __datatypes__:
             ptr = "std::shared_ptr<%s> p%s;" % dtype
             output.append(ptr)
-        return output
+        print output
     #python_end

 Here we created an output vector which stores strings of shared pointers for data types found in __datatypes__ template tag.
-Please note, you'll need to return your output which will be used by Skeletons engine to replace python snippet.
-In this case if you supply __datatypes__ with array of data types you want to create in python snippet, e.g. __datatypes__=['int', 'double'], then it Skeletons engine will replace this python snippet with the following code:
+Finally we printed out output vector content.
+Any print statement will be captured and its context will be added to your templates.
+In this case if you supply __datatypes__ with array of data types you want to create in python snippet, e.g. __datatypes__=['int', 'double'], the Skeletons engine will replace this python snippet with the
+following:

 .. code::

     std::shared_ptr<int> pint;
     std::shared_ptr<double> pdouble;

 Event though we do not impose any restriction on tag naming convention it is wise to use them appropriately, e.g. for your C++ class template you are better